-7. Supervisors will ensure that ANU probation procedures are complied with in developing probation objectives, including all required meetings.
-An initial probation meeting between a supervisor and probationer will normally occur within one month of the staff member commencing in the position.
+- Supervisors will ensure that ANU probation procedures are complied with in developing performance objectives, including all required meetings between supervisors and probationary staff members.
+An initial probation meeting between a supervisor and probationary staff member will normally occur within one month of the staff member commencing in the position.

-8. During the initial probation meeting the supervisor will set the performance objectives and indicators (performance standards) to be achieved during the probation period.
-The performance standards may relate to:
+- During the initial probation meeting the supervisor will set appropriate performance objectives and indicators (performance standards) for the staff member to achieve during the probation period.
+The performance standards will be recorded via the Performance and Development Review, and may relate to:

-- Expectations for conduct and suitability to the workplace;
+- expectations for conduct and suitability to the workplace; and

-9. Supervisors will ensure that they schedule regular meetings with a probationer, that appropriate documentation is provided and that there is the opportunity for feedback.
-As soon as is reasonably practicable following a probation meeting, the supervisor will provide the probationer with written confirmation of the outcomes of the meeting.
+- Supervisors will ensure that they schedule regular meetings with a probationary staff member, that appropriate documentation is provided, and that there is the opportunity for feedback.
+As soon as is reasonably practicable following a probation meeting, where appropriate, the supervisor will provide the probationary staff member with written confirmation of the outcomes of the meeting.

-10. Where the supervisor assesses that the probationer's performance, conduct and suitability are satisfactory, the supervisor will either:
+- Where the supervisor assesses that the probationary staff member’s performance, conduct and suitability are satisfactory, the supervisor will either:

-- advise the probationer that the probation period be continued until the next probation meeting within the initial probation period, provided that the next probation meeting is not less than 2 weeks prior to the end of the probation period; or
+- advise the probationary staff member that the probation period be continued until the next probation meeting within the initial probation period, provided that the next probation meeting is not less than 2 weeks prior to the end of the probation period; or

 - recommend to the delegate that the probationary period is completed.

-11. Where the supervisor of a probationer is concerned about the performance or conduct of the probationer the supervisor will meet with the probationer as soon as is reasonably practicable to discuss these concerns.
-Where the concerns are serious in nature, the supervisor may forgo this step and commence discussions as outlined in clause 12.
-For all other discussions, where relevant the supervisor will advise the probationer:
+- Where the supervisor is concerned about the performance or conduct of the probationary staff member, the supervisor will meet with the probationary staff member as soon as is reasonably practicable to discuss, record and make available these concerns.

 - that the performance standards have not been met and outline the deficiencies;

-- that if the performance standards are not met the probationer's employment may be terminated (annulled).
+- that if the performance standards are not met the probationary staff member’s employment may be terminated (annulled).

-12. Following the completion of the review period as outlined in clause 11(b), if there is little or no improvement in the conduct or performance of the staff member or where there are serious concerns, the supervisor will work with the probationer on a Performance Improvement Plan and timeline to assist the probationer to achieve the performance standards within the remaining probationary period.
+- Following the completion of the review period as outlined in clause 14(c), if there is little or no improvement in the conduct or performance of the probationary staff member; or where there are serious concerns in accordance with clause 13, the supervisor will work with the probationary staff member on a performance improvement plan and timeline to assist the staff member to achieve the performance standards within the remaining probationary period.
 In setting the performance standards consideration will be given to:

-- the appropriate standards for the work levels in the Minimum Standards for Academic Levels or Professional Staff Classification Descriptors, as provided for under the Enterprise Agreement; and
+- the appropriate standards for the work levels in accordance with the Minimum Standards for Academic Levels or Professional Staff Classification Descriptors, as provided for under the Enterprise Agreement; and

 - the expectations of a new employee to the University.

-13. Following the completion of the Performance Improvement Plan as outlined in clause 12, the supervisor should assess whether the probationer's performance, conduct or suitability remains unsatisfactory based on a reasonable assessment of:
+- Following the completion of the performance improvement plan as outlined in clause 14, the supervisor should assess whether the probationary staff member’s performance, conduct or suitability remains unsatisfactory based on a reasonable assessment of:

-- the probationer’s performance against the performance objectives and indicators; and
+- the staff member’s performance against the performance objectives and indicators; and

-- any extenuating circumstances that may have impacted on the probationer’s performance.
+- any extenuating circumstances that may have impacted on the staff member’s performance.

-14. Where the probationer's performance is unsatisfactory following the review period (clause 11) and/or Performance Improvement Plan (clause 12 and 13), the supervisor must recommend to the delegate that either the employment be annulled or the probation period be extended.
-The Supervisor should communicate their recommendation to the probationer as soon as practicable to ensure that the probationer is given a reasonable opportunity to seek further advice and respond to the supervisor's recommendation.
+- Where the probationary staff member’s performance is unsatisfactory following the review period (clause 14) and/or performance improvement plan (clause 15 and 16), the supervisor must, at least 15 working days prior to the end of the probationary period, recommend to the delegate that either the employment be annulled or the probation period be extended up to the maximum period allowed in accordance with clause 7.
+In either of these circumstances, the probationary staff member will be given a reasonable opportunity to seek further advice and response to the supervisor's recommendation.

-16. Following consideration of the supervisor's recommendation and any response given by the probationer, the delegate (or College Head / Divisional Director where the supervisor is the delegate) may recommend to the Director - Human Resources that the employment be annulled.
+- Following consideration of the supervisor's recommendation and any response given by the probationary staff member, the delegate (or College Head / Divisional Director, where the supervisor is the delegate) may recommend to the Director - Human Resources that the employment be annulled.

 - take no further action;

-- refer the matter back to the supervisor to ensure that all the steps above have been complied with in substance and in a manner appropriate to the circumstances;
+- refer the matter back to the supervisor to ensure that all the relevant steps outlined in clause 12 to 17 have been complied with in substance and in a manner appropriate to the circumstances;

-- extend the probationary period in accordance up to the maximum period allowed (clause 6), in which case the Director – Human Resources shall arrange to provide to the staff member a statement as to the duration of the extended probation period and details of where their performance requires improvement; or
+- extend the probationary period in accordance up to the maximum period allowed (clause 7), in which case the Director – Human Resources will provide the probationary staff member with a statement outlining the duration of the extended probation period and details of where the staff member’s performance requires improvement; or

 Review of Decision

-19. Where a probationer considers that the decision to annul their employment is unreasonable they may seek a review in accordance with the Review of Decisions provisions of the Enterprise Agreement.
+- Where a probationary staff member considers that the decision to annul their employment is unreasonable they may seek a review in accordance with the Review of Decision provisions of the Enterprise Agreement.

-20. The probationer’s employment will not terminate prior to the review committee reporting its findings.
+- The probationary staff member’s employment will not terminate prior to the review committee reporting its findings.
 The staff member will be suspended without pay pending the outcome of any review committee consideration.

-21. Where a review committee finds that the probationer’s employment be reinstated, and the probationer has been on suspension without pay, the University will pay the probationer an amount equivalent to the remuneration lost as a result of the suspension.
+- Where a review committee finds that the probationary staff member’s employment be reinstated, and the staff member has been on suspension without pay, the University will pay the staff member an amount equivalent to the remuneration lost as a result of the suspension.